Research page

 Funder: Swiss National Science Foundation (SNSF) within the Solution-oriented Research for Development (SOR4D) programme

-The project makes a two-fold contribution.
-On the one hand, it will provide a concrete illustration of feminist conceptualisations of violence, and a deeper understanding of the place of social reproduction in war and war economy.
-On the other hand, it will address an urgent practical need for information and analysis that will inform more gender-responsive and feminist policy-making and recovery planning in Ukraine.
+The project adopts a participatory action research approach, using a combination of fieldwork in two oblasts in Ukraine, policy analysis, and a prefigurative workshop, in order to make a two-fold contribution.
+On the one hand, it provides a concrete illustration of feminist conceptualisations of violence, and a deeper understanding of the place of social reproduction in war and war economy.
+On the other hand, it addresses an urgent practical need for information and analysis that will inform more gender-responsive and feminist policy-making and recovery planning in Ukraine.

 The research will seek to achieve the following objectives: